Antonyfrtz/University-Grading-app/README.md

 # University Grading app
+Important!
+This app was created with the help of 3 of my classmates for our university course "Web programming"
 ### Purpose
 The purpose of this project was to create a complete online grading application for university students implemented in Java.